 If the basement smells musty or feels damp, there is definitely an abundance of moisture in the basement.
 This alone does not mean there is an issue of a wet basement, it could be easily fixed with a dehumidifier, but it is important to investigate.

 When mold is present in any form or color – black, brown, green, yellow or blue – it is a wet basement.
 Again, this could be remedied with a dehumidifier, but identifying the source of the moisture is important.
 Mold grows in wet, dark areas and cannot grow without either of those conditions.

 Check for signs of concrete damage in the basement.
 Wet basements often will result in spalling of concrete, brick or stone.
 When the water evaporates from the basement material, the salt left behind will cause the surface of the concrete, brick or stone to flake, pop off or peel away.

 Contact the wet basement experts at Basement Waterproofing Nationwide for a professional basement waterproofing assessment.
-Serving all of South Central Pennsylvania, Maryland, Southern New Jersey, Delaware, Washington DC and Northern Virginia, the basement waterproofing specialists can help you identify the source of your wet basement and inform you of the best basement waterproofing plan.
+Serving all of South Central Pennsylvania, Maryland, Delaware, Washington DC and Northern Virginia, the basement waterproofing specialists can help you identify the source of your wet basement and inform you of the best basement waterproofing plan.